-Much has been written about the frustrations surrounding INSET in schools, from the quality of the training delivered, to the lack of opportunities to implement ideas effectively.
+Much has been written about the frustrations surrounding PD or INSET in schools, from the quality of the training delivered, to the lack of opportunities to implement ideas effectively.
 It has been recognised that effective CPD needs a longer term focus¹, with opportunities for consolidation and support provided to staff.

 So how can we go about introducing such a process into the already hectic schedules of teachers?